-Your standard RV toilet is very different from your home toilet.
+Needless to say, your standard RV toilet is very different from your home toilet!
 Besides the obvious differences like plumbing and water use, RV toilets are often made from different materials.
-Along with the differences in materials, there are a few things to avoid and some techniques you should incorporate in your regular cleaning.
-In this article we will go over cleaning products, tools for cleaning, and some best practices to keep your RV toilet working right.
+Along with differences in materials, there are a few things to avoid and some techniques you should incorporate in your regular cleaning.
+In this article, we will go over cleaning products, tools for cleaning, and some best practices to keep your RV toilet working properly!

-When we refer to chemical cleaners, are referring to chlorine or bleach-based toilet bowl cleaners (i.e., the types of products you might already find under your home sink.
+When we refer to chemical cleaners, are talking about chlorine or bleach-based toilet bowl cleaners (i.e., the types of products you might already find under your home sink).
 These types of cleaners normally work well to remove residue from your RV toilet.
-Mineral deposits like water staining and human waste residue are by far the most common things to have build up in your toilet.
+Mineral deposits like water staining and human waste residue are by far the most common things that build up in your toilet.
 With that being said, although bleach and chlorine cleaners may be effective, that does not mean they’re safe!
-In fact, they can contain dangerous chemicals - and most importantly for the RVer - have detrimental effects on your black water holding tank, killing off all the beneficial bacteria in your tank and causing disastrous clogs and backups!
+In fact, they can contain dangerous chemicals and (most important for the RVer) have detrimental effects on your black water holding tank, killing off all the beneficial bacteria in your tank and causing disastrous clogs and backups!
 Because of this, we strongly recommend completely avoiding chemical toilet cleaners!

-First and foremost, if you have a plastic RV toilet like many RVers, stay away from using the standard plastic-bristled toilet brush as much as possible.
-In fact, avoid them completely!
+First and foremost, if you have a plastic RV toilet bowl, we recommend staying away from using the standard plastic-bristled toilet brush.
 Many people make the mistake of using a stiff brush and end up with large scratches and grooves inside their toilet bowl.
-Not only does this damage the toilet bowl but it also makes it harder to clean as human waste and mineral deposits can gather in these grooves.
+Not only does this obviously damage the toilet bowl, but it also makes it harder to clean, since human waste and mineral deposits can gather in these grooves.

 Instead of a toilet brush, we recommend using a dish cleaning sponge like this.
-The soft sponge will do just as good of a job as the tough plastic-bristled brushes without damaging your toilet.
-Now that we have talked briefly about tools let's talk about cleaners.
+The soft sponge will do just as good a job as the tough plastic-bristled brushes—without damaging your toilet!

 You may need to scrub your RV toilet multiple times to remove tough water stains, so use your own discretion if you are struggling with buildup.

 As cut and dry as these instructions are, there is some nuance to making sure you have success while cleaning your RV toilet.
-As we mentioned above, if you choose to use our RV toilet cleaner, don not let it completely dry out inside your toilet as it will decrease how effective the bacteria will be in cleaning your bowl.
+As we mentioned above, if you choose to use our RV toilet cleaner, don’t let it completely dry out inside your toilet, since it will decrease how effective the bacteria will be in cleaning your bowl.
 Keeping a certain amount of moisture inside your toilet, or rehydrating the treatment will help.
 Or, you can just let the product sit for 3-5 minutes before flushing.
 When it comes to tougher-than-normal hard water stains or mineral stains, it can take a little extra elbow grease.
-Make sure you are scrubbing your RV toilet well and reapply if needed.
+Make sure you are scrubbing your RV toilet well and reapplying the product if needed.

-There are many differences between your home toilet and RV toilet and selecting a toilet bowl cleaner that is designed specifically for you RV is very important.
-It is also very important that you use a safe RV toilet bowl cleaner in conjunction with a bacteria-based holding treatment so you don't negate the positive effects of your bacteria-based toilet treatment.
+Certainly, there are many differences between your home toilet and RV toilet, and selecting a toilet bowl cleaner that is designed specifically for you RV is very important.
+It is also extremely important that you use a safe RV toilet bowl cleaner in conjunction with a bacteria-based holding tank treatment.
+That way, you won’t negate the positive effects of your bacteria-based toilet treatment!
 And remember, for the best results, never use aggressive bristle-brushes that can scratch your toilet bowl!
 We hope this article has proved helpful!
 If you have any questions, concerns, or comments, please don’t hesitate to reach out to us at email@example.com!